Lyle Taylor: AFC Wimbledon

-On 14 July 2015, 25-year-old Taylor signed with AFC Wimbledon for an undisclosed sum.
+On 14 July 2015, 25-year-old Taylor signed for AFC Wimbledon from Scunthorpe United for an undisclosed fee.
 On 1 September, he scored his first goal for the club in a 3–2 loss to Plymouth Argyle in the Football League Trophy.
 Taylor scored his first league goal in a 2–0 win over Barnet on 3 October 2015 and scored a double in a 4–3 away win at Accrington.
 He continued to score freely as the Dons finished 7th in League Two, ensuring a spot in the play-offs.
 He played in both semi-final legs of the 3–2 aggregate win against Accrington Stanley, scoring the equaliser in extra-time in the second leg which sent the Dons to Wembley.
 He scored the opening goal in AFC Wimbledon's 2–0 win over Plymouth Argyle in the 2015–16 League Two play-off final, plundering 23 goals and seven assists in all competitions in his first season for the club, as the Dons gained promotion to League One.

 On 30 August 2016, Taylor signed an extended deal with the club.
 Taylor notched 14 goals and six assists in all competitions in his second season for the club as AFC Wimbledon finished safely in 15th in its debut season in League One in 2016–17.

-Taylor followed this up in the 2017–18 season by reaching Jack Midson's Football League goals record for the club, 38, when scoring vs Gillingham in a 2–2 draw on 30 December 2017, and broke the record when scoring a brace vs Plymouth in a 4–2 loss on 13 February 2018.
-These goals were also his 50th and 51st for the club.
-Taylor scored 18 goals and eight assists in all competitions in his third season for the club as AFC Wimbledon battled relegation by finishing in 18th in its second season in League One in 2017–18.
+Taylor scored his 50th goal for the club against Plymouth on 13 February 2018, netting a brace in a 4–2 loss.
+He scored 18 goals and eight assists in all competitions in his third season for the club as AFC Wimbledon battled relegation by finishing in 18th in its second season in League One in 2017–18.

-Taylor is AFC Wimbledon's record Football League goal scorer with 44 goals, and the Dons highest scorer during their Football League era with 55 goals in all competitions.
+Taylor became AFC Wimbledon's record Football League goalscorer with 44 goals (since overtaken by Joe Pigott), and remains the Dons highest scorer during their Football League era with 55 goals in all competitions.

 During his time at AFC Wimbledon, Taylor was given the nickname "The Montserratian Messi" by author and AFC Wimbledon fan John Green, on Dear Hank & John, the weekly podcast he co-hosts.